risingisland/evoSearch/README.md

 ### Package composition:
-- **`evoSearch` plugin** - used to index search results.
+- **`evoSearch` Plugin** - used to index search results.
 Fields are indexed `pagetitle`, `longtitle` ,`description`, `introtext`, `content` and indicated `TV-параметры`. Требуемые `TV` are specified in the plugin configuration via the admin panel in the field **TV names to search** comma separated.
 When used to build a list of possible values `TV` snippet `multiParams` (from the kit `eFilter`) not indexed `id` resources, and their titles.
-- **`evoSearch` snippet** - used to display search results.
+- **`evoSearch` Snippet** - used to display search results.
 It can work in two modes: use `DocLister` to display results or return a list of resource `id` (the mode is selected by the `&action='ids'` parameter).
 In the latter case, a list of resource ids matching the search conditions is generated and returned.
 This data can be used in any other snippet through the `evoSearchIDs` placeholder, which contains the `id` array from the search results.

 ### Required components to work:
 * `DocLister`